-Introduction
+1. Introduction

-Meetings of the Conference of the Parties to CITES have always been busy occasions and include discussions of a large number of complex and sensitive issues.
+Meetings of the Conference of the Parties to CITES are always busy gatherings and include discussions of a large number of complex and sensitive issues.
 Participants in the meetings, including delegates of Parties and observers, may have strong views about the conservation of endangered species and, understandably, want to express their ideas as strongly as possible.

 Some participants may not have attended large international gatherings before.
 Time for discussion on individual topics is limited.
-It is therefore very important that everyone taking part in meetings of the Conference of the Parties should work together to make sure that the issues are examined in a thorough and objective way.
+It is therefore very important that everyone taking part in meetings of the Conference of the Parties work together to make sure that the issues are examined in a thorough and objective way.

-The Provisional Rules of Procedure (Doc.11.1) are intended to provide a way of ensuring that debates are conducted in an orderly and constructive way.
+The Rules of Procedure once adopted are intended to provide a way of ensuring that debates are conducted in an orderly and constructive way.
 They give the Presiding Officer powers to direct discussion and control the proceedings.
 The Presiding Officer may, for example, on reasonable grounds, limit the number of speakers on a particular issue, set time limits for individual speakers or remind speakers to stick to the subject in order to secure expeditious and efficient treatment of the issues at hand.